Plach Yeremiyi

+Musical style

-Plach Yeremiyi songs are usually serious, philosophical poems many composed by lead man Taras Chubay's father Hryhoriy Chubay and given a contemporary rock sound.
+Plach Yeremiyi songs are usually serious, philosophical poems, many of which were composed by lead vocalist Taras Chubay's father Hryhoriy Chubay and given a contemporary rock sound.
 The group's name comes from Taras Chubay's father's Magnum opus Plach Yeremiyi posthumously published in 1999.
+Among other authors whose texts were used in the band's songs are Yurii Andrukhovych, Kostiantyn Moskalets, Volodymyr Ivasiuk.
 The music in the songs sounds hard, then changes to an easy ballad and again explodes, overfilled by emotions.
 All this has a specific "Lviv" colouring.